erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 After nominations get verified by the receiving partner, students prepare their Learning Agreements (LAs).
-This is a separate process in the user's interface and internally it is covered by other APIs.
+This is a separate process in the user's interface, and internally it is covered by other APIs.

 All changes to the LA need to be accepted by all three parties (the student, the sending coordinator, and the receiving coordinator).